codingABI/Arduino-ESP32-Wifi-easy-and-unsecure/README.md

 ```
 Isn't that crazy?
 It makes no difference whether I power off and on the ESP32 or push the Reset button.
 The Wifi credentials seems to be stored on the ESP32 after the first [sketch](src/WiFiWithCredentials.ino) and can be read by every sketch runs on the same ESP32 => If somebody uploads a new sketch on my ESP32-devices he can read my Wifi credentials.
 ## My workaround
-I am no ESP32-guru, but clearing Wifi configuration after each connection like in this [sketch](src/WifiWithSecureCredentials.ino) seems to solve the issue:
+I am no ESP32-guru, but clearing Wifi configuration after each connection

 ```
 #include <esp_wifi.h>